skanga/JarGet/README.md

-# Jarget
+# JarGet

 A secure Java agent that processes dependency comments similar to `uv` in Python.
-Jarget automatically resolves and downloads dependencies specified in Java source files using special comment directives, making it easy to manage dependencies without complex build files.
+JarGet automatically resolves and downloads dependencies specified in Java source files using special comment directives, making it easy to manage dependencies without complex build files.

 ## Features